European Authorised Representative

 A good document retention procedure is equally important.
 The manufacturer must ask his Authorized Representative to show the documents so as to ensure that the latter has the right version.
 The Authorized Representative must be ready for the audit at any given time.

 Medical Device Regulation – The new MDR EU 2017/745

-The New Medical device Regulation comes into effect on 26th May 2021- commonly referred to as “date of application”. similiarly the date of application for the new IVDR is 26th May 2022.
-The MDR reclassifies certain medical devices and has a wider scope than the earlier MDD.
-It introduces an additional pre-market consultationprocedure for certain high-risk medical devices.
-For IVDs, the biggest change concerns the risk classification of in vitro diagnostic devices and the role of Notified Bodies.
-As a result, around 85% of all IVDs will need oversight from Notified Bodies, compared to 20% under the Directive
+The new Medical Device Regulation comes into effect on 26th May 2021- commonly referred to as “date of application”.
+Similarly, the date of application for the new IVDR is 26th May 2022.
+The MDR re-classifies certain medical devices and has a wider scope than the earlier MDD.
+It introduces an additional pre-market consultation procedure for certain high-risk medical devices.
+For IVDs, the biggest change concerns the risk classification of in-vitro diagnostic devices and the role of Notified Bodies.
+As a result, around 85% of all IVDs will need oversight from Notified Bodies, compared to 20% under the Directive.

 There is a new clinical evaluation consultation procedure for Class III implantable devices and certain Class IIb devices, to be carried out by an independent expert panel.
 The Notified Body will have to take into consideration the scientific opinion expressed by the expert panel.

-Unique Device indicator – UDI
+Unique Device Indicator – UDI